tip-org/tools-paper/paper.md

   this is actually more universal: for instance it can help in selecting the trigger or orienting the equation
-  (typically left-to-right for function definitions).
+  (typically left-to-right for function definitions), and as we will see later in the monomorphisation section^[add fwd reference], that it helps also there.

 Our own additions are: